googlearchive/google-api-dotnet-client-samples/ResumableUpload.CS.Sample/README.md

 	- Click **Create client ID**
 	- Enter "Product name shown to users"
 	- Click **Continue**
-	- Click **I'll do this later"
+	- Click **I'll do this later**
 	- Click the name of your newly created OAuth 2.0 client ID
 	- Copy the **Client ID** and **Client secret** to use when editing the sample source program

 ## Setup Project in Visual Studio
 	- Open the GoogleApisSamples.sln with Visual Studio.
 	- Click Tools / NuGet Package Manager / Manage NuGet Packages for Solution.
 	- Click on Updates / nuget.org and install all update packages.
 	- Insert your **Client ID** and **Client secret** into the source code.
 	- Change **VIDEOFULLPATHFILENAME** to specify the video file to be uploaded.
 	- Click on Build then Rebuild Solution.